 Tailor your freebies to your client’s needs.

-As you can see, the free plugins and graphics are a bit more direct, or, it is closely related to the web dev task that they want done when compared to pitching video marketing.
+As you can see, the free plugins and graphics are a bit more direct, or, it is closely related to the web dev task that they want to be done when compared to pitching video marketing.
+Also you can ask for the client referrals to get more clients.

 3. Keep your first sentence punchy!